geopozo/container-tester/README.md

 ## Overview

-Container-Tester is a small Python utility that helps you test your project on top of many different Linux distributions without having to write and maintain lots of Dockerfiles yourself.
+Container-Tester is a small Python utility that helps you test your project on top of many different Linux distributions without having to run and maintain lots of Docker tests yourself.
 It provides a command-line interface (CLI) that can:

-- Generate a Dockerfile for a given base image and optional shell commands, using a simple template.
 - Build that Dockerfile into a Docker image and report its size and metadata.
 - Run a container from that image, execute a command inside it and capture the logs.
 - Optionally clean up Dockerfiles, images and containers when you are done.